 When you don’t want to use a flash inside, turn on rooms lights for additional illumination.
 You may have to increase the ISO, but try not to raise it too high unless your camera has a sensor that does well in low light.

-When taking photos around artificial light, adjust the white balance to match the predominant lighting in the room.Watch the LCD as you change white balance settings to select the one that gives you the most pleasing colors.
+When taking photos around artificial light, adjust the white balance to match the predominant lighting in the room.Watch the LCD as you change white balance settings to select the one that gives you the most pleasing and realistic colors.

 On the other hand, capture some cool, eerie effect and color casts by using incorrect white balance settings.
 When done taking photos, remember to set the setting back to auto white balance.